ugis22/analysing_twitter/README.md

 -[How to build a PostgreSQL database to store tweets](https://towardsdatascience.com/how-to-build-a-postgresql-database-to-store-tweets-1be9c1d48c7)

-The goal of this project is to perform a sentiment analysis with Twitter API.

 ## Introduction
 Sentiment analysis is a modern form of understanding what people thinks and believes.
 When used correctly, it can be a powerful tool to help.

 ## Purpose

-To analysis in a specific area.
+The goal of this project is to perform a sentiment analysis with Twitter API.

 ## Data Set Information